-Black chalk and pastel
+Black chalk and pastel on beige laid paper

 Support: Beige(1) laid paper, perimeter mounted to beige(1) wove paper